kriasoft/react-starter-kit/docs/commit.md

 (keep in mind that usually we don't commit file `database.sqlite`)

-To commit your changes into local repo type (replace `COMMIT MESSAGE` with short description of what you've changed):
+To commit your changes into local repo type (replace `COMMIT MESSAGE` with short description of what you've changed).

+If you are working on known issue, don't forget to add "`(close #N)`" in the end of your message (N - number of issue).

 ```bash
 git commit -m "COMMIT MESSAGE"